- Acacia Rigidula extract was a popular ingredient in pre-workouts and weight loss supplements between 2010 & 2017

 What is Acacia Rigidula?

-Acacia rigidula extract is an ingredient that is used in a number of pre-workouts and weight loss supplements.
-Hailed by many people as the new DMAA, it is attracting some controversy due to the notion that it may contain amphetamine derivatives.
+Acacia Rigidula Extract was an ingredient used in a number of pre-workouts and weight loss supplements in the period 2010 through 2017.
+It was hailed by many people as an alternative to DMAA, as such it attracted some controversy due to the notion that it may have contained amphetamine derivatives.

 Where does Acacia Rigidula come from?

-Acacia rigidula, also known as Vachellia rigidula or Blackbrush Acacia is a tree that is native to the south of America and Mexico.
-The extract that is used in supplements is prepared from the leaves of this plant.
+Acacia rigidula, also known as Vachellia rigidula, Chaparro Prieto or Blackbrush Acacia is a tree that is native to the south of America and Mexico.
+The extract used in supplements was prepared from the leaves of this plant.

 Acacia Rigidula Controversy